 Is there an association between Adult ADHD and infidelity?
 When there is infidelity, how do you get past it?

 The simple answer to the first question is: Maybe.
-But probably not in the way you might think.

 - Most respondents said that their ADHD partners were very committed to the relationship.

 - A small minority reported their ADHD partners having affairs.